 - News & Articles

-This year, AccuWeather has predicted that during the months of May and June there will be a spike in damaging thunderstorms capable of producing tornados or waterspouts.
-This spike is actually known to occur later than usual, so now is a good time to start preparing for the horrible squalls coming in the near future.
-Listed below are five tips for preparing your boat and dock or boat lift for fast approaching storms this boating season:
+Damaging thunderstorms capable of producing tornados or waterspouts aren't uncommon during the spring and early summer months.
+So, now is a good time to start preparing for the horrible squalls coming in the near future.
+The following are six simple tips for preparing your boat and dock or boat lift for fast-approaching storms this boating season.

 Many boaters underestimate the importance of having proper safety equipment on board.
-Not only is safety equipment required to be on your boat by law, it is necessity in storm situations.
-You NEED to have first aid kits, a radio and life preservers that are all USCG approved on board at all times.
-We also recommend purchasing safety harnesses to ensure you do not get tossed overboard in the event you are caught in the storm.
+Not only is safety equipment required to be on your boat by law, but it is also a necessity in storm situations.
+You NEED to have first aid kits, a radio and life preservers that are all United States Coast Guard (USCG) approved on board at all times.
+We also recommend purchasing safety harnesses to ensure you do not get tossed overboard in the event you are caught on a boat in a storm.
 Should a storm get out of control, this could mean the difference between life and death.

-This year it might be worth your while to invest in a lightning grounding protection system to protect your boat against lightning damage as well as personal injury or even death.
-Lightning protection systems dissipate the thousands of volts of a lightning strike into the water instead of through your boat.
-This clears the boat of the surge of electricity lightning causes if it strikes your watercraft.
+This year, it might be worth your while to invest in a lightning grounding protection system to protect your boat against lightning damage as well as personal injury or even death.
+Lightning protection systems dissipate the thousands of volts from a lightning strike into the water instead of through your boat.
+This clears the boat of the surge of electricity lightning causes if it were to strike your watercraft.

 Let’s say you were able to make it out of a storm and docked your boat.
 You may think you are safe but your boat could still be vulnerable to damage during the storm.
-Your boat’s key dock or lift lines receive the most stress from your vessel so it is imperative that they be reinforced in severe storm conditions.
+Your boat’s key dock or lift lines receive the most stress from your vessel, so it is imperative that they be reinforced in severe storm conditions.
 If one of these key dock lines fails, your boat could be sent out of control in your marina.
 We suggest doubling your lines to ensure that you have a backup in the case that one of them fails.
-Also, make sure to not tie off a plethora of lines on one cleat.
-The stress caused by the lines could cause the cleat to break and send your boat spiraling out of control.
+Also, make sure to not tie off too many lines on one cleat.
+The stress caused by the lines could break the cleat and send your boat spiraling out of control.

-During stormy weather boats and docks tend to move with the water causing your lines to rube against the edge of your boat.
-If a storm is prolonged there possibility that your lines will eventually snap.
+During stormy weather, boats and docks tend to move with the water causing your lines to rub against the edge of your boat.
+If a storm is prolonged, there is a possibility that your lines will eventually snap.
 We suggest cutting an old pair of denim jeans into strips to reinforce the parts of your docking lines that come in contact with your boat or dock.
 Denim makes for great chafing gear as it is an extremely strong material.
 Make sure to cover much more of the line that comes in contact with your boat or dock to ensure it is well strengthened.

 Remember, it's never a good idea to boat in a storm, so be sure to check the weather forecast before going out on the water.
-Overall, with the storm season fast approaching it is essential that you take these boating safety tips into consideration to safeguard your boat, and boat lift or dock, against these dreadful weather conditions.
-If you want more protection during a storm we suggest investing in a boat lift or floating dock.
+Overall, with the storm season fast approaching, it is essential that you take these boating safety tips into consideration to safeguard your boat, and boat lift or dock, against these dreadful weather conditions.
+If you want more protection during a storm, we suggest investing in a floating boat lift or floating dock.
 Our boat lifts and floating docks give and move with the stormy water instead of resisting it, meaning your watercraft comes out virtually unharmed.
 Protect your boat in a storm with the help of Jet Dock.

 By answering a few quick questions we will be able to tell you which dock or boat lift is the perfect fit for you.Start Now! ▶